 A Colorado notary may notarize a Spanish document.
-A document does not need to be in English, but the customer must be able to communicate with the notary.
+A document does not need to be in the English language, but the customer must be able to communicate with the notary.

-The notary certificate attached to the Spanish document does not need to be in English, if the notary can read the notary certificate.
+The notary certificate attached to the Spanish document does not need to be in the English language if the notary can read the notary certificate.
 Otherwise, the notary will need to attach a notary certificate in English.

 If the customer needs an Apostille (authentication) from the Secretary of State (SOS), the notary certificate must be in English.